qwx9/strangepg/README.md

 or endpoints, orientation and CIGAR string (edges), but will be extended to show all of a node's tags.

+The window can be moved around with the mouse, collapsed by clicking the top right button, or resized by dragging the lower right corner.

 ## <a name="interaction"></a>Graph manipulation